diecknet/simple-ip-site/README.md

 - ✅ Open Source - feel free to host it yourself and change according to your needs
 - ✅ IPv4 and IPv6 support
 - ✅ Simple, clean and responsive layout
-- ✅ Works without JavaScript
+- ✅ Works without (client-side) JavaScript

 ### Live version / Demo